jdx/mise/docs/cli-reference.md

       --fuzzy
           Save fuzzy version to config file
-          e.g.: `rtx use --fuzzy node@20` will save 20 as the version this is the default behavior unless RTX_ASDF_COMPAT=1
+          e.g.: `mise use --fuzzy node@20` will save 20 as the version this is the default behavior unless MISE_ASDF_COMPAT=1

   -g, --global
-          Use the global config file (~/.config/rtx/config.toml) instead of the local one
+          Use the global config file (~/.config/mise/config.toml) instead of the local one

   -e, --env <ENV>
-          Modify an environment-specific config file like .rtx.<env>.toml
+          Modify an environment-specific config file like .mise.<env>.toml

   -j, --jobs <JOBS>
           Number of jobs to run in parallel
           [default: 4]

-          [env: RTX_JOBS=]
+          [env: MISE_JOBS=]

       --raw
           Directly pipe stdin/stdout/stderr from plugin to user Sets --jobs=1